 When the Advancing Quality Alliance (AQuA) needed a new clinical measures data collection system to support its quality improvement programmes, Arden & GEM was chosen to deliver the project via a competitive procurement on the Lead Provider Framework.

 Arden & GEM’s Data Management team worked closely with the client to agree a detailed specification, with the new system developed, tested and implemented in just three months.
-The new data collection and reporting tool is now live in over 20 sites, with 150 users, and will play a key role in improving quality standards in inpatient care.
+The new data collection and reporting tool has now been live for 12 months, in over 30 sites across 15 providers, and is playing a key role in improving quality standards in inpatient care.

 AQuA was established in 2010 to improve health and care quality in the North West.
 AQuA supports 70 long term member organisations to build improvement capability at all levels of their workforce, to develop and implement quality strategies and to address quality priorities.

 AQuA runs a series of programmes to support improvement in the quality of patient care across a range of clinical focus areas including sepsis care, hip fracture and COPD.
 A quality framework is developed for each clinical focus area, incorporating clinical engagement, national guidelines and best practice standards.
 To support these programmes, AQuA required a new clinical measures data collection system to capture, process and report on measures related to the quality framework.

 It was crucial that, while developing a new system with new functionality, Arden & GEM continued to maintain current service levels to AQuA’s programmes.

 To meet the short system development timescales – three months to specify, develop, test and implement a new system – a combination of Agile and Prince project management methodologies was used.

 A dedicated system development project team was mobilised, consisting of the following workstreams:

 Each workstream team was given the autonomy to lead their particular piece of work, with protected time to prioritise project delivery.